soccin/FACETS.app/Rlib/README.md

 $R CMD INSTALL -l . /home/seshanv/Rpackages/facets_0.5.0.tar.gz
 ```

+__N.B.__ The file Rlib/gcdata/data/Rdata.rdb is too large to store on GitHub.
+If you are cloning from GitHub you need to get this file either by doing an install as described above or copying it after the clone.
+1

 ### Usage notes (from Venkat)

 Both need to be installed for facets to work.
 There is a readSnpMatrix function in facets that uses scan to read in a matrix with minimal number of columns (Chrom, Pos, NOR.DP, NOR.RD, TUM.DP, TUM.RD).
 The usual workflow is